openstack/barbican/doc/source/api/userguide/secrets.rst

 *************************
-Secrets API - Quick Start
+Secrets API - User Guide
 *************************

 The secrets resource is the heart of the Barbican service.
 It provides access